 - Morning Start: Set a focused tone for the day.

-- Before Deep Work: Prime your brain for challenging tasks.
+- Before Deep Work: Get your brain ready for a tough task.

 How to Practice Focused Attention Meditation